 People look to CBD for its long list of health benefits — but there are many layers to this cannabinoid.

-We answer our readers’ most common questions regarding CBD below.
+We answer our readers’ most common questions regarding CBD and hemp products below.
 If you have specific questions you’d like to have answered, make sure to send us a note through our contact page so we can get to the bottom of it.

 CBD is short for cannabidiol.
 It’s a non-psychoactive cannabinoid and the primary therapeutic agent in the cannabis plant.
-It can be used to support a variety of different symptoms and conditions — including epilepsy, anxiety, pain, inflammation, and poor immune function.
+It’s suggested to support a variety of different symptoms and conditions — including epilepsy, anxiety, pain, inflammation, and poor immune function.

 Cannabinoids are a class of chemicals that interact with our endocannabinoid system.